Nicolas Cage's Car Collection Is A Treasure Chest For Car Enthusiasts

 1989 Porsche 911 Speedster

-Nicolas cage's 1989 Porsche 911 Speedster
+Nicolas Cage's 1989 Porsche 911 Speedster

 The black-on-black Porsche 911 Speedster convertible from Nicolas Cage’s car collection has a thriller story behind it.
 Nic had his 1989 911 Speedster up for auction back in 2002 which was stolen just before the auction during its transportation.
 The thieves added an extra 100 miles to its original 150-mile run before dumping the car into a 12-foot-deep lake.